What is a “Lemon”?

 A lemon is best defined as a product that has defects or nonconformities and which cannot be repaired within a reasonable amount of time or a reasonable number of repair attempts under a manufacturer’s warranty.
 A consumer with a car, truck, or SUV with a warranty may seek lemon law relief after seeking multiple repairs or noticing repetitive problems with the vehicle.

 The Lemon Law is designed to protect consumers that purchase new cars, trucks, SUVs and mini-vans.
 As of 1993 all fifty U.S. states have passed Lemon Laws.
 Each state has different standards and procedures, but all have similar coverage.
-There are also other Consumer Protection laws that apply to consumer product purchases.
-Complaints, recalls and class actions are also an option for certain cases.
 There are options for new, used and leased vehicles.

 We represent owners of defective vehicles covered under the Lemon Law.
 We have successfully settled claims for thousands of lemon law clients.
 We take pride in our ability to assure that our clients enjoy the justice they deserve.

 Our previous clients refer many new clients to us and we look forward to doing our very best for you.
 Your comments and suggestions are welcome and appreciated.
 You may express those...

 We provide legal representation at no out-of-pocket cost to our clients.
 Our legal fees and costs are paid for by the Manufacturer and/or Dealership.